open-policy-agent/opa/ADOPTERS.md

   changes before they're deployed to production, and produce audit trails to eliminate manual work and accelerate audit processes like SOC and ISO.

+* [Elastic](https://www.elastic.co/) uses OPA in its Cloud Security offering to enable CSPM and KSPM solutions, helping customers adhere to best practices defined in CIS benchmarks by tracking misconfigurations on AWS, GCP and Azure. the code is Open Source, see [Security Policies](https://github.com/elastic/cloudbeat/tree/main/security-policies).

 * [Fugue](https://fugue.co) is a cloud security SaaS that uses OPA to classify compliance violations and security risks in AWS and Azure accounts and generate compliance reports and notifications.